r-geoflow/geoflow-shiny/README.md

 [geoflow-shiny](https://github.com/eblondel/geoflow-shiny) can be downloaded from Github.

 By default all files managed by the app, including configurations newly created and results of geoflow jobs will be stored in the R working directory where the app is launched.
-It is highly recommended to set a environment variable **GEOFLOW_DATA_DIR** that gives the path of the directory used by geoflow-shiny.
+This working directory can be modified in the ``geoflow-shiny`` data directory.

 To run it on your local machine, just run the `app.R` script, this will open the Shiny application in your browser.